Working with Natural Isolates - Online

 Head Tutor: Marina Barcenilla

 You’ll need to provide your own perfumery raw materials but we’ll be happy to share with you our list of recommended suppliers.
-Additionally, a subsidised perfumery kit is available to students who sign up for any of our courses.
+Additionally, subsidised perfumery kits are available to students who sign up for any of our courses.
 You can see the contents HERE.
-A natural isoates kit will also be available before the beginning of this course.
+Please note that kits are made to order and it will take a minimum of two weeks to prepare.
+Shipping options outside the UK are limited and expensive, so please

 Previous